Travel RN/Home Care job in Birmingham, Alabama

-Travel RN/ICU job in Tulsa, Oklahoma
+Travel Mgmt/Mgr job in Dayton, Ohio

-Travel RN/MS job in Tulsa, Oklahoma
+Travel RN/NICU job in Boston, Massachusetts

-Travel RN/L&D job in Seattle, Washington
+Travel RN/L&D job in Estes Park, Colorado

-Travel RN/Ambulatory job in baltimore, Maryland
+Travel RN/L&D job in Aspen, Colorado

-Travel RN/OR job in confidential, California
+Travel RN/ER job in Modesto, California

-Travel RN/DOU job in Modesto, California
+Travel RN/Infusion job in Bremerton, Washington

-Travel RN/OR job in Oklahoma City, Oklahoma
+Travel RN/OR job in Olympia, Washington

 Travel nursing is an excellent match for nurses seeking adventure, premium compensation and the opportunity for professional development.
 In order to work as travelers, nurses sign on with agencies which are contracted with health care facilities to provide supplemental staff in the form of travel nurses.
 Nurses generally work as employees of the staffing agency on contracts which define such things as dates and location of the assignment, pay rates, stipends and other benefits.
 "Deal points", as compensation components are commonly referred to, can differ from agency to agency but the amount of compensation afforded the nurse is determined in a consistent manner.
 The agency takes their bill rate for the assignment, less costs and profit margin, and then uses the remainder to create a compensation package for the nurse.
 The fewer benefits the travel nurse chooses the higher hourly pay rate they can command.
 Some of the benefits offered by travel companies can include: relocation assistance, housing, furniture rental, rental car, license reimbursement and subsidies for various living expenses.
 When full compensation packages are considered travel nurses generally earn more than staff nurses.